-A BARNEY EDUCATION At Barney we believe in character education.
+A BARNEY EDUCATION

+At Barney we believe in character education.
 Underpinning our academic and pastoral programmes are four key pillars that we consider to be at the core of a Barney Education.
 These pillars are supported by twelve values that we consider vital to every young person's journey through Barney.

 The language of these values is well-established within the School; you will hear about them in Assemblies, House Meetings and Tutor Meetings from teachers, your own peers and visiting speakers.

+OUR HISTORY

+Durham House is now a boys' day House.
+However, it was one of the original boarding houses established when the school moved into its present buildings in 1886.
+As a result of reorganisation, it began a new life in September 1995 as one of the three Senior Day Boy Houses.

+Durham House is currently home to around 65 boys who share four common rooms.
+The House colour was originally chocolate, but this was changed in 1887 to gold.
+Durham House currently uses all three of its colours ; the gold of its flag, as well as the crimson and black of its shield.

+HOUSE TUTORS

-OUR HISTORY Tees House is a boys' day House.
-It was formed in 1982 when the single existing day-boy House, then called Teesdale House, was divided into Tees and Dale Houses.
-Day pupil numbers have grown since those times and in the nineties a third day-boy House, Durham House, was introduced.
-Tees House is currently home to around 70 boys who share one large and three small common rooms.
-Housed on the top floor of the Main School building it boasts one of the finest views in school; overlooking the playing fields and beyond.
-HOUSE TUTORS Tutors oversee your child's day to day academic and pastoral life and are the first port of call for any queries.
+Tutors oversee your child's day to day academic and pastoral life and are the first port of call for any queries.
 Each morning tutors will meet their tutees for registrations, and throughout the week, as part of the Head Space programme, there is a group tutor time, as well as opportunities for individual meetings.

 Tutors have regular contact with home through phone calls, emails and parents' evenings.
 At strategic points in the year, your child engages in regular target setting sessions and reviews with their tutor and you will have an opportunity to discuss these with tutors during parents' evenings.
 Tutors work very closely with the HSM in order to raise and resolve any issues relating to pupils' pastoral or academic performance.
 Any repetitive or significant pastoral, behavioural or academic concerns will be dealt with by the HSM.

 If your child is absent from school due to illness, please inform the tutor and HSM by 8.40am.

-PUPIL POSITIONS OF RESPONSIBILITY Pupils have ample opportunity to take on responsibility throughout their time in the House.
+PUPIL POSITIONS OF RESPONSIBILITY

+Pupils have ample opportunity to take on responsibility throughout their time in the House.

 Each year, a member of the Upper Sixth is chosen to be the Head of House.
 A Deputy (sometimes Deputies) and House Monitors will be chosen to support them.
 These positions generally go to pupils who are wholehearted, trustworthy, approachable, and who set a good example.
 These senior pupils are expected to take on responsibility for the organisation of House practices and are expected to be role models for younger pupils.

 As experienced members of the House, those in positions of responsibility have a varied role; this could range from being on duty in the House, disseminating information to other pupils or being the first point of contact for a pupil who has an opinion they wish to channel or a problem they feel they would prefer to air with another pupil.

 In addition to these senior roles, pupils from across all year groups have the opportunity to volunteer for different committees.
 These include Anti-Bullying Ambassadors, Peer Supporters (Sixth Form), Diversity Focus Group and Food Committee.

 Each September hustings are held for pupils who wish to represent their year group on the School Council.
 A whole School election then takes place and the School Council members for that year are announced in the Headmaster's Assembly.